Jean-Baptiste-Henri Deshays

 Jean-Baptiste-Henri Deshays or Deshayes (1729 – 10 February 1765) was a French painter of religious and mythological subjects.

 Life

 Deshays was born in Colleville, near Rouen.
-His first training was under his father, the minor Rouen painter Jean-Dominique Deshays, he then spent a little time under Jean-Baptiste Descamps at his Ecole Gratuite de Dessin.
+His first training was by his father, the minor Rouen painter Jean-Dominique Deshays.
+He then studied for a short time under Jean-Baptiste Descamps at his Ecole Gratuite de Dessin.
 He spent time in Hyacinthe Collin de Vermont's Paris studio from around 1740 to 1749 and Jean Restout II's from late 1749 to 1751.
-Both these had been pupils of Jean Jouvenet, and painted in the Grand Style of French history painting, a style Deshays adopted as his own.
+Both of these artists had been pupils of Jean Jouvenet and painted in the Grand Style of French history painting, a style Deshays adopted as his own.